 *It’s celebrated one week ahead at the museum in Riga.

 This list is far from exhaustive, of course, as I am familiar with the festivities in only a few places.
-You can read about my experience in Latvia here, here and here.
+You can read about my experience in Latvia in Part 1, Part 2 and Part 3.
 I hope this article spurs you to find out what’s going on this weekend in your part of the world!
 Use the comments to share your experiences in other countries.